Hydroelectric power plant

-Site C's reservoir will stretch for 83km, and the dam will consist of a main spillway, an auxiliary overflow spillway, and inlet and outlet diversion tunnels.
-The main spillway will include seven gates and two cofferdams will be constructed as part of the dam construction.
+Site C’s reservoir will stretch for 83km, and the dam will consist of a main spillway, auxiliary overflow spillway and inlet/outlet diversion tunnels.
+The main spillway will include seven gates, and two cofferdams will be built as part of the dam construction.

 The generating station will comprise power intakes, penstocks and six units, each with a capacity of 183MW.

-Concrete buttresses will be used to strengthen various structures, including the foundation of the power station, spillway and the wall of the valley in the south.
-This will provide seismic protection and structure stability.
+Concrete buttresses will be used to strengthen various structures, including the foundation of the power station, spillway and wall of the valley in the south.
+This will provide seismic protection and structural stability.